akhilnandavara/CraveDeals/README.md

 5. The frontend application will be available at `http://localhost:3000` in your web browser.

+6. To enable web app installation on Android devices, a `manifest.json` file is provided in the public directory.
+This file contains metadata about the web application, including its name, icons, and other properties required for Progressive Web App (PWA) installation.
+When accessed from an Android device, users can add the CraveDeals app to their home screens directly from the browser.

 ## Folder Structure

 The frontend project follows a standard React.js folder structure: